cbeach/detect-sprites/notes.md

+# EOD

+    I'm working on serializing the sub-patches.
+The required code is being added to Mask.process_bind_param and Mask.process_result_value in db/data_types.py.
+    After that I need to work my way up the data structures, serializing as I go.

 # Serialize and store

-  * Use sqlalchemy to store frame graphs
+## Use sqlalchemy to store frame graphs

-    * Construct Schema
+  [x] Construct Schema - Done
+  [.]
+Store \_patch objects in the db
+    [.]
+[De]Serialize the mask data
+        * Code is in db.data_types.Mask

 # Sprite isolation strategies